 My grandfather spent his childhood in Russia where he was inspired to build an apiary farm.
 His dream came true as an adult in the States where he built and farmed his own set of beehives.
-My name itself is translated in the Greek word for “honeybee. ” As a young girl, I felt such a sense of peace walking amongst my grandfather’s hives.
+My own name is translated into the Greek word for “honeybee. ” As a young girl, I felt such a sense of peace walking amongst my grandfather’s hives.
 I developed a very deep connection, respect, and appreciation for Mother Nature.
 Like many artists, She is a constant source of inspiration.
-That old batch of beeswax led my transition into encaustic painting (painting with molten beeswax).
+That old batch of beeswax led my transition into encaustic painting (the painting method utilizing molten beeswax).

 The transition from a clay artist to an encaustic artist felt very natural.
-The soft satin finish of the beeswax replaced my clay glazes, and the ability to incise elegant, clean lines satisfied my need for a sculptural surface.
-The surface appeared lit from within in a way I’ve not witnessed with any other medium.
-With encaustic painting, light refracts and bounces between layers of wax.
-Painting with beeswax has an elusive quality I’m grateful to have experienced.
+The soft satin finish of the beeswax replaced my clay glazes.
+The ability to incise elegant, clean lines satisfied my need for a sculptural surface.

-The last of my explorations of different mediums has been my works on paper, but this is not to suggest that paper is last on my list of loves.
-Quite the contrary, no other medium has felt as natural and intuitive as working with paper.
+While I've grown fond of working on canvas, I can't deny my affection for working on paper.
+No other medium has felt as natural and intuitive as working with paper.
 It is by far my greatest love.
 It is the softest and most vulnerable medium to work with and unforgiving at any moment.
-Handmade paper in particular is unpredictable and moody.
-Papers need to be framed and encapsulated in a box makes it exude the quality of a delicate treasure.
-I find working with paper most rewarding.
+Papers’ need to be framed and encapsulated in a box makes it exude the quality of a delicate treasure.
 I’ve not committed to working with any specific medium with paper; however, I most frequently utilize ink, acrylic, and powdered graphite.